KatSKang/readme-generator-node-js/sampleREADME.md

   ## Description

-  The purpose of this app is to automatically create a professional README file for any project.
-This is achieved by using Inquirer.js prompts in the user's terminal.
+  Use this app to create README files for a project.

   ## Table of Contents